 Overcoming Prescription Pill Addiction: Step One – Detoxification (Detox)

 One of the biggest challenges that initially face someone who wants to stop using prescription pain pills is the detox process.
 When you have developed a physical dependence on the drug, your body comes to rely on regular doses of it.
 When you go too long without prescription pain pills, the detox process begins, and your body goes into withdrawal because of your addiction.
 This process causes a variety of symptoms that are painful and trigger severe, flu-like symptoms.

 If you struggle with prescription pain pill addiction, you may have tried to detox on your own and found you could not do it successfully.
 The symptoms are powerful, and not only do you have to contend with physical withdrawal symptoms, but you must battle the mental and emotional effects of addiction as well.
 For most people, it’s just too much to do on their own.
-Getting more prescription pain pills seems like the only viable solution, especially when you have to continue on with responsibilities at work or at home.
+Getting more prescription pain pills seems like the only viable solution, especially when you have to continue on with responsibilities.
 Many will try time and time again to go through prescription pain pill detox on their own and fail.

 There IS a better way!
-A prescription pain pill addiction detox center along the Treasure Coast in sunny Stuart, Florida can make the process a lot easier.
-Instead of going through it alone, you can sail through detox in a luxury facility where you can begin to heal and recover in a comfortable, friendly and compassionate surroundings.
+An addiction detox center along the Treasure Coast in sunny Stuart, Florida can make the process easier.
+Instead of going through it alone, you can sail through detox in a luxury facility.
+You can begin to heal and recover in a comfortable, friendly, and compassionate surroundings.
 Medically assisted detox helps you get through prescription pain pill addiction withdrawal comfortably and safely, and treatments such as massage, chiropractic care, vitamin therapy, and counseling can soothe and nurture you while you recuperate.

 Prescription Pill Addiction Detox Drugs: